krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 - First one for changing the border of input
 - Second one for displaying or hiding input label

 Let's start with the first one: changing the border.
-To use xstate you need to first initalize state machine.
+To use xstate you need to first initialize state machine.
 I will do it with input states:

 ```tsx